WBOX (AM): Post-boycott years

 In late 1965—though not approved until March 1966—WBOX was sold to Pearl River Broadcasting Corporation for a financial loss; the $71,500 sale price was less than the $80,000 that Magic City had paid in 1961.
 The principals of Pearl River were Wayne E. Marcy, owner of an electronics company, and oil company employee William D. Womack.
 Womack, in a letter to the editor of Broadcasting a year later, declared that many advertising accounts, including virtually all of the local clients, had returned to WBOX.
 Marcy bought out Womack's interest in 1972, and Moseley-Smith Broadcasting, which owned a station in Boca Raton, Florida, acquired WBOX in 1974 for $130,000.

 1978 saw Northlake Audio acquire WBOX for $220,000.
 Northlake was primarily owned by the Hall family, including Purvis M. Hall III, who was an announcer and program director; station manager Stephen Moses also owned five percent.
 Northlake received approval to relocate the transmitter to a new site and begin broadcasting at night, which went into effect in 1980.
 The Halls also made another major improvement: the launch of sister FM station WBOX-FM 92.7 (now 92.9), licensed to Varnado, in November 1985.
 The two stations initially carried different formats, with 920 airing country music and 92.7 adopting an adult contemporary sound.

 WBOX-AM-FM was sold to Bogue Chitto Communications for $325,000 in 1988; the sale made the pair sisters to four radio stations in Mississippi.
 Both stations changed to contemporary country formats.
 In 1992, WBOX applied to revert to daytime-only operation.

 Best Country Broadcasting, owned by Ben Strickland, acquired WBOX-AM-FM for $150,000 in 2002.

+On October 26, 2023, the Federal Communications Commission issued an Order to Pay or to Show Cause for WBOX-AM-FM to pay delinquent regulatory fees totaling just over $21,000 covering fiscal years 2002, 2012 through 2019, and 2022.
+Best Country was given sixty days to pay the past due fees or show cause why "these regulatory fees are inapplicable or should otherwise be waived or deferred."
+The Notice officially constitutes the initiation of a proceeding to revoke the licenses if Best Country fails to respond.